Test Drive Report | Ferrari F430 with Manual 6 Speed

 ADDICTED TO OPEN GATE MANUAL

 In the F430 range, what’s rarer than the Scuderia, arguably even more hardcore but cheaper to buy?
-They are very hard to find and their value are on the rise.
+I would say it’s the F430 Manual.

 The F430 is THE LAST manual transmission Ferrari.
 (Apart from a few custom-made 599 and California delivered to their special owners) It is a PURE modern-day Ferrari driving experience that doesn't get any better than this.